Unincorporated & Incorporated Associations

 Becoming incorporated also provides a level of legal and financial protection for committee members, as the Club is considered a legal entity.
 In most cases incorporation protects committee members against personal liability, as the Club is usually subjected to legal action rather than the member.

 However, an Incorporated Association also has additional responsibilities.
 Incorporated Associations have legal obligations under the Associations Incorporation Act 1985.
-For an unincorporated association affiliated with FUSA, it’s not the end of the world if you forget something required in your Constitution or in our Regulations, and at worst the club will lose affiliation.
+For an unincorporated association affiliated with FUSA, it’s not the end of the world if you forget something required in your Constitution or in our Regulations, and at worst the Club will lose affiliation.
 However, for an incorporated association the committee members can also be subjected to fines for failing to comply with obligations under the aforementioned act.
 Your Constitution, together with the Associations Incorporation Act, must be followed to the letter.
-For an incorporated association, you’re not just breaching the FUSA Clubs, Collectives and Academic Associations Regulations, if you fail to follow your club’s approved constitution, you’re breaking the law.
+For an incorporated association, you’re not just breaching the FUSA Clubs & Student Communities Regulations, if you fail to follow your Club’s approved constitution, you’re breaking the law.

 Whether unincorporated or incorporated, you may be able to apply for tax concessions by registering through the Australian Charities and Not-for-profits Commission (ACNC).
 Applying isn’t a guarantee of approval.
 Approval for tax concessions will depend upon both how the Club operates, along with the Club’s purpose and activities.
 While it’s unlikely that your Club will be classified as a Charity (receiving the highest level of tax concessions), it may be approved for some tax concessions.